EffectOrientedProgramming/book/Chapters/05_Testing.md

   )
 ```

-Note that these tests run in parallel so the output does not necessarily appear in the order the tests are listed.
+Tests run in parallel so the output does not necessarily appear in the order the tests are listed.

 ## Birdhouse Factory

 Suppose you want to build birdhouses as fast as possible, and you have the choice of materials for building them.
 These `Material`s have different levels of `brittleness` so some `Tool`s might break some `Material`s.
-We want to test different `Material`s with different combinations of `Tool`s
+We want to test different `Material`s with different combinations of `Tool`s.
-By giving them all `ZLayer` services, we'll easily swap them around during testing.
+All `Material`s and `Tool`s have `ZLayer` services, so we easily swap them around during testing.

 We define `Wood` and `Plastic` as `Material`s and give them different `brittleness` factors: